ranaabarghout/UniKP/README.md

          pip install numpy pandas PyTorch v1.10.1+cu113

-- Example for how to predict enzyme turnover number from enzyme sequences and substrate structures by language model, UniKP:
+- Example for how to predict enzyme kinetic parameters from enzyme sequences and substrate structures by language model, UniKP:
 ```
 import torch
 from build_vocab import WordVocab